 Figure 10.2.2-2 shows the Conditional SN Addition procedure.

+Figure 10.2.2-2: Conditional Secondary Node Addition procedure

+Editor’s note: FFS whether to have a separate signaling flow for subsequent CPAC procedure, depending on further progress from RAN2 and RAN3.

-Figure 10.2.2-2: Conditional Secondary Node Addition procedure1.
-The MN decides to configure CPA for the UE.
+1. The MN decides to configure CPA or subsequent CPAC for the UE.
 The MN requests the candidate SN(s) to allocate resources for one or more specific PDU Sessions/QoS Flows, indicating QoS Flows characteristics (QoS Flow Level QoS parameters, PDU session level TNL address information, and PDU session level Network Slice info), indicating that the request is for CPA and providing the upper limit for the number of PSCells that can be prepared by the candidate SN.
 In addition, for bearers requiring SCG radio resources, the MN indicates the requested SCG configuration information, including the entire UE capabilities and the UE capability coordination result.
 In this case, the MN also provides the candidate cells recommended by MN via the latest measurement results for the candidate SN to choose and configure the SCG cell(s).
+If subsequent CPAC is requested, the MN may also provide a reference SCG configuration for the candidate SN to generate the candidate PSCell configuration.
 The MN may request the candidate SN to allocate radio resources for split SRB operation.
 In NR-DC, the MN always provides all the needed security information to the candidate SN (even if no SN terminated bearers are setup) to enable SRB3 to be setup based on SN decision.

+Editor’s note: FFS which node initially generates the reference configuration in subsequent CPAC.

+Editor’s note: FFS whether the reference SCG configuration is optionally provided to the candidate SN(s).

 For MN terminated bearer options that require Xn-U resources between the MN and the candidate SN, the MN provides Xn-U UL TNL address information.
 For SN terminated bearers, the MN provides a list of available DRB IDs.
 The candidate SN shall store this information and use it when establishing SN terminated bearers.
 The candidate SN may reject the addition request.